-Diverse Directions is pleased to offer GPS navigation at no additional charge for all of our tour itineraries (with the exception of those in Mediterranean France.)
+Diverse Directions is pleased to offer GPS navigation at no additional charge for all of our tour itineraries.
 Please note that Diverse Directions does NOT supply the GPS device.
 We provide the route files that you will need to install onto your own GPS device.
 These files are provided at no additional charge.

 Minimum GPS Device Requirements